 Cf. http://jacquestrifin.be/bieres_brasserie_rodenbach1-78.php

 Michael Jackson, De grote Belgische bieren, Antwerp 1991.
-Again, this is my translation of the Dutch edition.
+This is my translation of the Dutch edition, as I don’t own an English-language copy.

 Garrett Oliver (ed.), The Oxford companion to beer, New York 2012, p.
 631.